 While most of the time a good dose of common sense will help steer drivers in the right direction when it comes to performing their jobs safely and securely, fleet managers are now leaning on technology even more to add that little extra cushion to help guarantee the safety of company drivers.

-In overseeing approximately 2,400 on-road vehicles, 50 percent of which are medium-duty trucks, Chad Fay, manager of fleet and compliance for NPL Construction, makes sure he is creating an environment that ensures his drivers are performing to the best of their abilities safely.
-Fay ensures all drivers for the pipeline construction company, at the time of hire, participate in a very robust onboarding and new-hire orientation training program, which includes information on how to perform proper vehicle inspections, driver fitness requirements, driver qualification rules, hours of service, and driver wellness.
+In overseeing approximately 2,400 on-road vehicles, 50% of which are medium-duty trucks, Chad Fay, manager of fleet and compliance for NPL Construction, makes sure he is creating an environment that ensures his drivers are performing to the best of their abilities safely.
+Fay ensures all drivers for the pipeline construction company, at the time of hire, participate in a very robust onboarding and new-hire orientation training program, which includes information on how to perform:

 “We foster a safety environment,” Fay said.
 “We have a culture of personal responsibility that we promote for all employees.”